5. The Rebirth of Buddha (2009)

 4. The Mystical Laws (2012)

 Taking place in AD 202X, this film follows the journey of El Cantare as he fights against the evil Godom Empire, which appears to be China mixed with Nazis.
 The Emperor, a genetic creation by scientists, has commissioned a super weapon that can launch six-trillion-degree fireballs.
 He got this weapon from his scientist that happens to be an alien from the planet Vega, posing as an Asian woman.
-It turns out that aliens are capable of inhabiting human bodies.
+It turns out that aliens are capable of inhabiting human bodies, so keep a lookout.

 The Godom Empire invades Japan, and imposes strict rules.
-They ban the use of the term “Japan”, make schools teach about the bad things in Japan’s past, and they can’t have religions.
+They ban the use of the term “Japan”, make schools teach about the bad things in Japan’s past (Heaven forbid people know about the Nanjing Massacre), and they can’t have religions.
 Meanwhile, our protagonist meditates to summon an alien from Venus who can take him to the Vegan scientist, and she teaches him about aliens and compares him to Rient Arl Croud.

 3. The Laws of the Universe Part 0 (2015)